On my recent visit to Scotland, I discovered an interesting/disgusting story about this island nation.

 As a passerby, one would need to keep his/her ears on high alert – to avoid getting dumped with shit.

 Scotland Gardyloo’s expression has most likely given birth to the word “loo.”

 Gardyloo is derived from the French word “guardez l’eau”, which means to keep an eye on the water.

-“Gardyloo” was used until the 1930s when indoor toilets came to all the Scottish homes, relieving the poor pedestrians of the misery of this horrible experience.
+Scotland Gardyloo expression was used until the 1930s, after which indoor toilets came to be built in all the Scottish homes, relieving the poor pedestrians of the misery of this horrible experience.

 Interestingly a Scotland-born gentleman has an exciting discovery related to toilets.